kinecosystem/kin-core-ios-ethereum/README.md

 No activity can take place until an account is created.
 To do so, call `createAccountIfNeeded(with passphrase: String)`.
 To check if an account already exists, you can inspect the `account` property.
 The passphrase used to encrypt the account is the same one used to get the key store and send transactions.

+### <a name="parity">Parity service provider</a>
+Unfortunately there is no guarantee that [`getPendingBalance`](#pendingBalance) will work when working with an Infura provider because of an existing known [issue](https://github.com/ethereum/go-ethereum/issues/15359) with the geth implementation of the ethereum protocol.\
+In order for `getPendingBalance` to work as expected you will need to connect to a node running a parity implementation of the protocol.
+Let us know if you need help with that.

 ### `KinAccount`

 #### Public Address and Private Key